Rajpratik71/linux-manPages/ss.md

               sack   show string "sack" if the sack option is set

-              ecn    show  string  "ecn" if the explicit congestion notifica‐ tion option is set
+              ecn    show string "ecn" if the explicit congestion notification option is set

               ecnseen
                      show string "ecnseen" if the saw ecn flag is found in received packets

               fastopen
                      show string "fastopen" if the fastopen option is set

               cong_alg
                      the congestion algorithm name, the default congestion algorithm is "cubic"

               wscale:<snd_wscale>:<rcv_wscale>
                      if window scale option is used, this field shows the send scale factory and receive scale factory

               rto:<icsk_rto>
-                     tcp re-transmission timeout value, the unit is millisec‐ ond
+                     tcp re-transmission timeout value, the unit is millisecond

               backoff:<icsk_backoff>
-                     used for exponential backoff re-transmission, the actual re-transmission  timeout value is icsk_rto << icsk_back‐ off
+                     used for exponential backoff re-transmission, the actual re-transmission timeout value is icsk_rto << icsk_backoff

               rtt:<rtt>/<rttvar>
                      rtt is the average round trip time, rttvar is the mean deviation of rtt, their units are millisecond

               ato:<ato>
                      ack timeout, unit is millisecond, used for delay ack mode

               mss:<mss>
                      max segment size